Soft Coated Wheaten Terrier Health Issues

 Soft Coated Wheaten Terriers are predisposed to several health conditions including protein-losing nephropathy, Addisons disease, allergies.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier requires thoughtful care tailored to their specific breed characteristics.
-The Soft Coated Wheaten Terrier occupies a unique position among medium breeds, weighing 30-40 lbs and carrying a temperament shaped by the terrier group's heritage.
+Weighing around 30-40 lbs and lifespan of 12-14 yrs, the Soft Coated Wheaten Terrier has specific care needs shaped by its genetics and build.
+The Soft Coated Wheaten Terrier stands out among medium breeds, weighing 30-40 lbs and carrying a temperament shaped by the terrier group's heritage.

 Genetic Screening